The Ultimate Travel Guide To Seminyak, Bali

-Popular places to go partying are Ku De Ta, Potato Head, La Favela, Motel Mexicola & Red Carpet Champagne Bar just to name a few.
+Popular places to go partying are Ku De Ta, Potato Head Beach Club, Mrs Sippy, La Favela, Motel Mexicola, Los Gringos & Red Carpet Champagne Bar just to name a few.
 There are lots more but these are just the most well-known ones, worth visiting.
 La Plancha also throws a good party on random weekdays and who doesn’t love a good party on the beach?!

 Shopping in Seminyak

-High end fashionable boutiques, tacky Balinese souvenirs, home wares galores; it’s all here in Semibyak just waiting for you.
+High-end fashionable boutiques, tacky Balinese souvenirs, homewares galore; it’s all here in Seminyak just waiting for you.
 Take your credit card and be ready to do some serious damage!

 Seminyak is a mecca for shopaholics!
 From contemporary shopping arcades to unique designers shops, fashion stores and local homeware shops, you can literally ‘shop till you drop’ in this fashionable beach town in Bali. on Jalan Kayu Aya you will find cute little boutique shops, funky clothing stores, surf shops, up-market and slick-looking galleries and chic, sophisticated shopping malls such as Seminyak Square and Seminyak Village.
 Shopping in Seminyak certainly comes with a price tag but you can hunt for unique items by renowned designers.
 Looking for souvenirs that are not too expensive?
 Bintang Supermarket has a large section of handicrafts and gifts to find presents for everyone back home.